Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Experimental Setup

+\s{Always assume that the reviewers are not experts in MTL.
+So tell them below is std to the field by providing Refs. } \s{CAN you give a ref for each of the below parts?
+Just to show these are common metrics to the field} \s{THIS section is too long.
+I wonder if it can be shortened? }

+Following the MTL literature~\cite{taskprompter2023,invpt2022,vandenhende2020mti,liu2019end}, Semantic segmentation (SemSeg) and human parts segmentation (HPSeg) are evaluated using mean intersection over union (mIoU).
+Depth estimation (Depth) is evaluated using relative depth error (relErr).
+Surface normals prediction (Normals) is evaluated using the mean error (mErr).
+Saliency detection (Sal) is evaluated using the max F-measure (maxF).
+Edge detection (Edge) is evaluated using the binary cross-entropy loss (Loss) on the validation set.
+Finally, MTL Gain~\cite{maninis2019attentive} is an aggregate measure of the overall multitask improvement of method $m$ with respect to a single task learning baseline $b$ for all tasks $t \in [1,N]$, as seen in Equation \ref{deltam}.

 where $l_t = 1$ if a lower value of metric $M$ is favorable, and 0 otherwise.
+In our results, the metrics where larger values are favourable are denoted with ($\uparrow$) and smaller values with ($\downarrow$).
 We will treat $\Delta_m$ as a percentage in our evaluation.
-Although we use multiple metrics per task throughout our evaluations, we want to make sure that every task is weighed evenly when calculating $\Delta_m$ by selecting a single metric per task that best demonstrates generalization performance.
-Consequently, to compute $\Delta_m$, we will use mIoU for segmentation, the relative error for depth, and the mean angular distance for surface normals.
-We also show that we still achieve superior MTL gain using other combinations of metrics in the appendix.

-In our results, the metrics where larger values are favourable are denoted with ($\uparrow$) and smaller values with ($\downarrow$).
-The formulas for each task-specific performance metric can also be found in the appendix.
+More details about each task and their metrics can be found the appendix.